wilkinsonlab/FLAIR-GG/Onboarding/En Documentation/Catalog.md

 ## ![](https://placehold.jp/17/ff0000/000000/20x20.png?text=M) Contact Point
-Pointer to a Contact Point (from the Contact Point sheet; a dropdown list will appear)
+Pointer to a Contact Point (from the Contact Point sheet; a dropdown list will appear, allowing you to select from pre-established options)

 *Example:*
 http://www.bancodegermoplasma.upm.es/